erik-schafer/abm-research/docs/next_steps.md

 - [ ] **Initial Meeting:** Schedule and conduct an initial meeting to align on project goals, roles, and timelines.
   - [ ] Establish regular meetings and some channel for communication (gmail, slack, signal, etc)
   - [ ] Identify + Plan for work bandwidth (co-working days/times, hrs per week, to the extent possible)
-  - [ ] Identify and assign next tasks
+  - [ ] Identify and assign next tasks (i.e. identify epics, tasks to the extent possible)
 - [ ] **Trello Board Configuration:**
   - [ ] Create labels for task categorization
   - [ ] Create initial epics
+  - [ ] Create initial tasks under epics

 ## Ideation and Literature Review